-Did you know that there is an alternative to a physical extramarital affair?
 An online affair involves the same kinds of emotions that traditional affairs do.
 There is secrecy, fantasy, and excitement in addition to the rationalization of what you're doing and denial of its effects.
-Don’t be fooled, though, an online affair is as potentially devastating as a physical affair.
-Are you having an online affair?
+Don’t be fooled, though: An online affair is as potentially devastating as a physical affair.
 If you answer "yes" to at least five of the following questions, you may be involved in more than just chatting online.

 If you're spending hours a week chatting with and exchanging personal information with a member of the opposite sex, you may be having an online affair.
 Especially if the chat and information exchanged is of an intimate nature.